 A well-structured media monitoring program is not just a stocktaking exercise.
 It performs continuous updates so that developments are tracked in real time.
 This means that corporate decisions are always based on the latest facts and figures.
 Ongoing monitoring of media coverage reports enables companies and organizations to take action if comments are moving in the wrong direction.

 Identify trends and developments

-Monitor and analyse user-generated content
+Monitor and analyse user-generated content and public relations

 The competition’s marketing activities